happy_lark / iStock / Getty Images Plus via Getty Images

 • Asparagus which the National Health Institute says contains almost 100 mcg of folate in each serving

 • Fortified grains like cereals and pastas that are enriched with high quantities of folic acid.
-In fact, the U.S Food and Drug Administration require food manufacturers to supplement their grains with folic acid
+In fact, the U.S Food and Drug Administration requires food manufacturers to supplement their grains with folic acid

 • Soybeans, nuts and lentils frequently contain high concentrations of folate